- 1. Introduction to Biology2h 42m

 - Horizontal gene transfer: The movement of genetic material between organisms that are not parent and offspring, increasing genetic diversity in prokaryotes.

-- Transformation: A mechanism of horizontal gene transfer where a bacterial cell uptakes free or naked DNA from its environment.
+- Transformation: A mechanism of horizontal gene transfer where a competent bacterial cell uptakes free or naked DNA from its environment.

 - Transduction: Horizontal gene transfer mediated by bacteriophages, where bacterial DNA is accidentally packaged into a phage and transferred to another cell.

-- Transducing particle: A defective bacteriophage that carries bacterial DNA instead of viral DNA, facilitating gene transfer during transduction.
+- Transducing particle: A defective bacteriophage carrying bacterial DNA instead of viral DNA, capable of transferring bacterial genes to another cell.

 Real-World Applications